YordanGeorgiev/qto/doc/md/issue-tracker-features-and-functionalities.md

     # access the aspark-starter project production database
     http://host-name:3000/prd_aspark_starter/list/monthly_issues

+#### 2.1.2.
+Change projects by the :in operator
+If you type the ":in &lt;&lt;database-name&gt;&gt;" you will get a drop down which will list the databases , to which your instance has access to, by chosing the database from the list and hitting enter you will be redirected to the same url by on the different database.

 ### 2.2.
 Common listing features
 This section describes all the common listing related features.
 In the context of the issue-tracker's parley the "listing" is the ui list of control/(s) you get by using the following URL format: